PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 # Theory - DevOps, Cloud and Machine Learning {#sec:theory}

-In this chapter, the theoretical basis, that is needed for creating DevOps principles for AI, will be given.
-For that, it will be started with an explanation of what DevOps is in general.
-Then it will be shown, which new possibilities came with Cloud and 12-factor-apps in chapter \ref{sec:ms12}.
-After that, the basics of Machine Learning and AI will be given in chapter \ref{sec:ml}, specializing on the lifecycle of AI development in chapter \ref{sec:aicycle}.
-Last in chapter \ref{sec:devopsai}, all these knowledge will be combined to adopt the DevOps principles explained in chapter \ref{sec:devops} to the new world of AI with the help of Cloud technologies.
+In this chapter, the theoretical basis, that is needed for creating DevOps principles for AI, will be explained.
+For that, it will be started with an explanation of DevOps in general.
+Then it will be shown, which new possibilities came with Cloud and Microservices in chapter \ref{sec:ms12}.
+After that, the basics of Machine Learning and AI will be delighted in chapter \ref{sec:ml}, specializing on the lifecycle of AI development in chapter \ref{sec:aicycle}.
+In chapter \ref{sec:devopsai}, this knowledge will be combined to adopt the DevOps principles explained in chapter \ref{sec:devops} to the new world of AI with the help of Cloud technologies.

-## Development Operations {#sec:devops}
+## DevOps - Development Operations {#sec:devops}

 Since people started manufacturing products on a mass scale, the goal is to increase the efficiency of this manufacturing process and reduce waste of time and material.